Preparing to Go Back to School During COVID-19

 Review your local school or district's plan to reduce COVID-19 risk

-Research your school or school district's plans for starting in-person learning in the fall.
-According to the CDC, there are four main areas you should focus on for schools' plans to reduce the spread of COVID-19.
+Research your school or school district's COVID-19 exposure plan.
+According to the CDC, there are five areas you should focus on for schools' plans to reduce the spread of COVID-19.
 They are:

 Communicate with your child's health care team before making final decisions